-Judge Rules Against Georgia Election Law, Calling It A "Severe Burden" For Voters
+Judge Rules Against Georgia Election Law, Calling It A 'Severe Burden' For Voters

 The Georgia governor's race is already drawing people to the polls in record numbers, and a federal judge has just made it easier for even more voters in the state to cast a ballot.